compat-project/QCG-PilotJob/README.md

   --log {critical,error,warning,info,debug,notset}
                         log level
-  --system-core         reserve one of the core for the QCG-PJM
+  --system-core         reserve one of the core for the QCG-PJM --disable-nl          disable custom launching method --show-progress       print information about executing tasks --governor            run manager in the governor mode, where jobs will be
+                        scheduled to execute to the dependant managers --parent PARENT       address of the parent manager, current instance will receive jobs from the parent manaqger --id ID               optional manager instance identifier - will be generated automatically when not defined --tags TAGS           optional manager instance tags separated by commas --slurm-partition-nodes SLURM_PARTITION_NODES
+                        split Slurm allocation by given number of nodes, where each group will be controlled by separate manager (implies --governor) --slurm-limit-nodes-range-begin SLURM_LIMIT_NODES_RANGE_BEGIN
+                        limit Slurm allocation to specified range of nodes (starting node) --slurm-limit-nodes-range-end SLURM_LIMIT_NODES_RANGE_END
+                        limit Slurm allocation to specified range of nodes (ending node)
 ```

 The same Manager service, can by run directly with the python command: